-CTA Trading Allocations – June 2018
+CTA Trade Allocations – June 2018

 The pace of global economic expansion remains on a path of expansion however developed markets are entering maturing cycles.
 As a consequence, the risk of a demand-driven slowdown is a growing factor in estimating future economic output.
 What has become more evident during the course of the year is the division in global growth rates.
 Global expansion is now less synchronised between the continents, with the pace of the overall activity extending beyond its peak.
 Financial markets are impacted by moderating growth under tightening credit controls.
 Therefore in seeking returns, CTA trade allocations will shift towards broader diversification.
 Tightening monetary policy will lead towards slower liquidity growth.
 The result of this reduced market liquidity can lead to an inadvertent increase in volatility in the financial markets.

 In response to global economies progressing across the business cycle, broader diversification can reduce the unwanted volatility.
 Making adjustments to a portfolio with CTA trade allocations will benefit in seeking the medium term trends.
 Additionally, reducing exposure from risker assets can stabilize a portfolio as the economic cycle continues to mature.
 Market data along with financial releases suggests that we are in the midst of a transitioning economic environment.
 This scenario unfortunately is supported by a less accommodating monetary policy stance.
-Therefore smaller cyclical portfolio adjustments are needed to capture future marker trends.

 Guarding against a Trade-War?